del-skillsunion/simple_devops/README.md

 ### Step 4 - Setup Heroku App

 You are to create an App so that Circle CI can deploy the application to.
-You should name the App based on your preference (recommendation: `simple_devops_<your name>`).
+You should name the App based on your preference (recommendation: `simple-devops-<your name>`).
 The App name is globally unique.

 ### Step 5 - Add Environmental Variables to Circle CI